 b. the date each Action Taken was selected as a response

-The MHV Enrollment Status fields are displayed (see “IEMVH_Vista_MHV_Enroll_Fields” User Story)
+The MHV Enrollment Status fields are displayed (future enhancement, see “IEMVH_Vista_MHV_Enroll_Fields” User Story)

 Once the question ““Has a health care team member encouraged you to enroll online for My HealtheVet?”meets the criteria to be displayed again (one of the MHV Enrollment Status fields is equal to ‘No’), the previously selected response will be cleared/deleted and not displayed.